WhiteJP/AmbiguityAversionProject/docs/Preregistration-draft.md

 ### 3. How many and which conditions will participants be assigned to?

 Participants will be randomly assigned to 1 of 24 vignettes, half of which are 'gain' scenarios and half of which are 'loss' scenarios.
 The order of the two possibilities (R and A) will also be randomised.
+Two of these 24 vignettes are constructed to be about urns as in the classical ambiguity aversion task.

 ### 4. Specify exactly which analyses you will conduct to examine the main question/hypothesis.